HasB-G/SpongebobTDMacro/README.md

 In case going to level fails theres checks in place to try again so you could run it 24/7

-Any bugs please let me know
+Any bugs let me know :)

 ## Support me